What Can Manufacturers Learn From Adidas’s OEM Partnerships?

 Q1: Why does Adidas work with so many OEM partners?

-Recycled polyester, Primeknit-style engineered knits, moisture-wicking blends.
+Recycled polyester, engineered knits similar to Primeknit, and moisture-wicking performance blends.

-Yes — by standardizing processes and investing in testing equipment.
+Yes—by standardizing processes and investing in testing equipment.

 Partnering With FuKi Gymwear

-We offer:
+We provide:

-• Fast sampling + low MOQ
+• fast sampling with low MOQ

-• Performance fabrics (seamless, brushed, mesh, compression)
+• performance fabrics (seamless, brushed, mesh, compression)

-• Data-backed quality testing
+• data-backed quality testing

-💬 Strong systems build strong brands — and FuKi Gymwear is built for that.
+💬 Strong systems build strong brands—and FuKi Gymwear is built for that.

 owen@bless-dg.com